Discover if it’s worth paying for a Club Room in this Caledonian Sleeper review

 Caledonian Sleeper First Class Review: Is the Club Room Worth It?

-But is the Club Room worth the significant premium compared with a Classic Room?
+But is the Club Room worth it compared with a Classic Room?
+Well, it depends.

-The other perks of Club Room travel – namely breakfast lounge access and priority Club Car access – don’t make an enormous difference to the travel experience.
-Particularly in this period of scaled back catering, you will be as well off buying your own breakfast.
-Although perfectly pleasant, the lounges at either London Euston and Fort William aren’t worth the effort of arriving at the train station early.
-In 2021, the Club Car was closed.
+The other perks of Club Room travel – namely breakfast, lounge access and priority Club Car access – don’t make an enormous difference to the travel experience.

 For a more upscale experience, you could opt for the Caledonian Double which will give you a little more space than the Club Room.
-But the hefty price tag attached to this room place it out of the reach of many solo travellers.
-Even as a flashpacker, I would struggle to justify close on £400 for a train journey.
-Affordable luxury travel this is not.
+But the hefty price tag attached to this room places it out of the reach of many solo travellers.

-All that said, I don’t regret travelling from London to Scotland on the Caledonian Sleeper.
-The experience of chugging out of the grey suburbs of London at night to be greeted with the dramatic landscape of the Scottish Highlands in the morning is unforgettable.
+Setting to one side the pros and cons of a Club Room, everyone should travel from London to Scotland on the Caledonian Sleeper at least once in their life.
+The experience of chugging out of the grey suburbs of London at night to be greeted by the dramatic landscape of the Scottish Highlands in the morning is unforgettable.